Video game accessory: Trends in accessories

 One of the major trends is making everything wireless.
 Most systems have cables plugged in the front and back.
 While there are not many cables plugged into the system, if the system is close to the television system and audio system, then the cables might be quite extensive and very haphazardly arranged.
 By making most of the accessories wireless the goal is to cut down on the clutter.
 One of the problems with wireless accessories is power.
 There is currently no wireless power source for the accessory.
 So in most cases batteries of some fashion are required.
 A problem with this can be the power requirements of the regular function of the accessory as well as the components used to maintain the wireless connection.
 Often the power draw on these batteries can be too much for it to be cost effective to power these devices without rechargeable batteries.
 A solution to this is a rechargeable controller station.

-Another trend developing is that of a controller unique to a specific game.
-An example of such being the recent guitar controller for Red Octane's Guitar Hero game.
+Another trend that has developed is that of a controller unique to a specific game.
+An example of such being the guitar controller for Red Octane's Guitar Hero game.
 These controllers are unusual because they can only be used for one game.
 The default game controllers are usable for many types of games, so a controller that is only usable for one seems to be counter intuitive.
 However, with games as popular as Guitar Hero sometimes the controller can even inspire third party replicas.
-Toys-to-Life games not only provide physical toys for the player, but these toys also function as part of the ingame experience through either near field communication or some sort of image recognition.
+Toys-to-Life games not only provide physical toys for the player, but these toys also function as part of the in-game experience through either near field communication or some sort of image recognition.

 One problem partly enhanced by the uptake of wireless technology is that the user is still forced to stand up and leave their seat in order to control certain aspects of the game system.
 In order to alleviate that issue many recent consoles include features that allow powering on, off, and resetting the machine remotely.